roemeor/personnel_scheduling/README.md

 ## Workflow for development and experimentation
-When you have changed something in one of the non-experiment-notebooks, make sure that you save the notebook and execute the function `notebook2script()` (which you already find in the last cells of each notebook and at the beginning of the experimentation notebook).
+When you have changed something in one of the basic notebooks, make sure that you save the notebook and execute the function `notebook2script()` (which you already find in the last cells of each notebook and at the beginning of the experimentation notebook).

 After that, to make sure that everything is clean, it is recommended to shutdown and restart the current kernel.